 - 2 large garlic cloves grated & divided

 - 2 tsp ginger minced & divided

 - 2 tsp sesame seeds

-- 2 tsp avocado oil divided
+- 2 tsp oil divided

 - Cook brown rice as per package instructions.